How do I open a bank account without an ID in the UK?

 Most banks will accept any current passport, but you’ll also need to show a visa if you need an account to reside in the UK.

-You may be able to open a bank account without a photo ID by submitting any other government-issued document that has your full name, address, and date of birth, including a council tax bill, a credit card statement, or a utility bill.
+You may open a bank account without a photo ID by submitting any other government-issued document with your full name, address, and date of birth, including a council tax bill, a credit card statement, or a utility bill.

 You could also open a bank account with no photo ID if you can provide a copy of your original Birth Certificate or National Insurance Card.